Traction will come only if you’re competent to validate three elements of your idea: the problem, the solution, and the business model.

 - Define the product’s features that are really needed to test these assumptions.

-- Define the metric(s) and value(s) that will indicate your assumptions were validated or not.
+- Define the metric(s) and value(s) that will indicate whether your assumptions were validated or not.

 - Build a Minimum Viable Product (MVP).